mphist/mphist.github.io/content/posts/2021-12-24-digitalocean-droplet/index.md

 2. Set the password at the prompt.
 3. Follow the prompts to set the new user's information.
-4. Use the usermod command to add the user to the "sudo" group
+4. Use the `usermod` command to add the user to the "sudo" group

 ```
 $ usermod -aG sudo username
 ```

-5. Use the su - username to switch to the new user.
+5. Use the `su - username` command to switch to the new user.

 ```
 $ su - username